SCS-Tracker/.github/profile/README.md

 Even if you do not have a Drivers Hub, look no further to our partner - CHub.
 They provide a customisable all-in-one Drivers Hub solution that uses TrackSim so you get the best of both worlds!

 **How much will it cost?**
-We haven't released our pricing yet but our intention is to charge a small monthly fee based on the number of drivers in your VTC.
-This will allow us to support continued development of the platform for the future and support monthly costs for servers.
-We plan to offer a limited Free Tier for developers to use as a testing ground.
+Our plans are monthly and based around the number of drivers you have within your VTC.
+You should choose the best plan for you.
+You can see all our plans below:
+Free Tier: £0 a month (Up to 3 drivers, Limited Features)
+Lite Tier: £3 a month (Up to 25 drivers)
+Standard Tier: £6 a month (Up to 50 drivers)
+Pro Tier: £10 a month (Up to 100 drivers)
+Elite Tier: £15 a month (Up to 500 drivers)
+Enterprise Tier: £30 a month (Unlimited drivers)

+*Pricing may vary if purchasing via our partners.
+Pricing may also change at anytime*

 **When are we launching?**
 Right now, we are currently in a closed testing stage but our roadmap sees a release before the end of March 2023.